CarlKCarlK/range-set-blaze/docs/bench_map.md

 ### 'map_every_op_blaze' `RangeMapBlaze` Results and Conclusion

 Complement (which works on just one map) is twice as fast as intersection and difference.
-Union and Symmetric difference are about 7 times slower than intersection and difference.
+Symmetric difference is about 7 times slower than intersection and difference.
+For small inputs, Union is similar to intersection and difference, but as the input size grows, also becomes about 7 times slower than intersection.

 ![every_op_blaze](criterion/v4/map_every_op_blaze/report/lines.svg "every_op_blaze")